snowdonr/gcms-minerva/README.md

 **Utilities/minerva_xl_compare.py**
 Result comparison tool, including a comparison of [peak_ID, retention time, corrected area, and others].

+## Troubleshooting
+We always appreciate feedback and suggestions.
+If you encounter any problems or have any questions, please feel free to submit an issue to our GitHub repo.

 # Acknowledgments
 This research was undertaken thanks in part to funding from the Canada First Research Excellence.
+Minerva partially uses the [PyMassSpec · PyPI](https://pypi.org/project/PyMassSpec/) library, which was released under the GNU General Public License version 2.

 We would like to acknowledge the support of the following people and organizations:
 - Lloyd Snowdon, Kim Nightingale, and Mengsha Yin as early adopters.
 - Dr. Steve Larter and the PRG group, including the Project Rip van Winkle team and sponsors.